jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Run the build

-You need to source the environment into your shell before you can use the primary Yocto build tool [bitbake][bitbake].
-The `oe-init-build-env` when run a second time will not overwrite your customized conf files.
+You need to [source][source-script] the Yocto environment into your shell before you can use [bitbake][bitbake].
+The `oe-init-build-env` will not overwrite your customized conf files.

     scott@octo:~$ source poky-fido/oe-init-build-env ~/bbb/build